T21

 Are additional codes required with T21?

-Yes, when using T21 you should also code: code to identify any retained foreign body, if applicable (Z18.-); code from category T31 or T32 to identify extent of body surface involved.
+Yes, when using T21, also report: any retained foreign body, if applicable (Z18.-); code from category T31 or T32 to identify extent of body surface involved.

 What are the UMLS CUIs for T21?